Does your doggo seem to have an allergic reaction?

 3. Veterinarian (Blood Allergy Testing/Intradermal Skin Testing)

-At-home dog allergy tests are much more convenient than veterinary blood allergy testing and intradermal skin testing.
+At home dog allergy test for dogs type of products are much more convenient than veterinary blood allergy testing and intradermal skin testing.

 It is reasonably easy to perform at-home allergy tests, and they show the same results as blood and skin test.